tomlof/pylearn-epac/doc/source/index.rst

 Embarrassingly Parallel Array Computing: EPAC is a machine learning workflow builder.

-- Easily building machine learning workflow that can be executed in sequential or in parallel.
+- Easily building machine learning workflow.
 - Run epac tree in parallel on local multi-core machine or on HPC.
 - Design your own machine learning algorithm as a plug-in node in epac tree.